-No matter what technology is used: heat pumps operate efficiently even at low ambient temperatures.
-Up to 75 per cent of your heating needs can be obtained directly from the environment and for free.
-Only 25 per cent must be added in the form of electricity.
-Heat pumps are able to tap three different sources of heat depending on the technology.
+The energy stored in the ambient air is also suitable for heating rooms and for producing hot water.
+Heat pumps operate efficiently even at low ambient temperatures.
+Up to 75 percent of your heating needs can be obtained directly from the environment and for free.
+So, only 25 percent needs to be added through conventional electricity.

 The advantages of using environmental heat as an energy source:

-- No CO2 emissions
+- No CO2 or particle emissions generated

 - Inexhaustible source of energy